chetrit/minimalist-shell/README.md

 # minimalist-shell

 > minimalist-shell is as its name says a minimalistic unix shell, which includes all the basic features of a shell, that is to say some built-ins (cd, setenv, unsetenv), all the basic comands using PATH env variable (ls, tree, pwd), redirections and pipes, and a basic error handling.
-You can find the evolved version of this project here: link.
+You can find the evolved version of this project [here](https://github.com/chetrit/tcsh-clone).

 # Installation, compilation and utilization
 #### Installation